 Will the UK get another heatwave?
 Met Office gives verdict on September forecast

-It’s been what is expected to be the hottest summer ever, with the UK seeing record-breaking temperatures, long spells of sunshine and four official heatwaves.
+The UK experienced its hottest summer ever in 2025, the Met Office has confirmed, with the country seeing record-breaking temperatures, long spells of sunshine and four official heatwaves.

-But those hoping for a final hurrah before autumn hits will be disappointed, with experts now predicting that another heatwave is not on the cards.

 But Met Office forecasters said they are expecting moderate conditions, with temperatures more likely to be in the low-twenties – which will still feel warm, but is normal for this time of year.